shamirlabs/diva-package/README.md

 - ethereum_clients
 - deploy smart_contract
-- bootnode and coordinator client, reg and fund
+- bootnode and coordinator client, funding and registration
-- diva-clients,
+- diva-nodes,
-- registration and fund of each one of the above diva-clients
+- fund and registration of each one of the above diva-clients
 - deploy of the keyshares
-- deploy of operator ui
+- deploy of operator-ui
 - validator-clients

-Services can be skipped as needed, but dependencies between them mean that skipping a service assumes its functionality is provided by another means, as configured in constants.star.
+Services can be skipped as needed, but required services/dependencies must be provided by another means, configured in constants.star.